MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

    :::image type="content" source="media/connect-record.png" alt-text="Screenshot showing Connect to a record to save email.":::

+1. (Optional) Select and save the attachments that you'd like to store in the CRM.

+    The attachments are saved to the activity record related to the email or meeting in Dynamics 365.
+In Salesforce, the attachments are saved as files.
+[Unable to save the attachment?
+Learn why](#attachment-limitations)

 1. Select **Save**.

     The email or meeting is connected to the selected record and saved in the CRM.
 The **Connected to** card shows the connected record and its type.